 eBooks and eAudio

-Access our extensive collection of eBooks and eAudio books for kids anytime, anywhere through BorrowBox, RB Digital and indyreads.
+Access our extensive collection of eBooks and eAudio books for kids anytime, anywhere through BorrowBox, Libby and indyreads.
 See our eLibrary for more information on how to get started.

 Britannica Library Kids is developed specifically for children, enabling them to access age-appropriate content at their reading level (includes a read-aloud features ideal for struggling readers).